okta/okta-auth-js/README.md

 The main difference is that the Node library does **not** have a `session.setCookieAndRedirect` function, so you will have to redirect by yourself (for example using `res.redirect('https://www.yoursuccesspage.com')`).

 The `SUCCESS` transaction will still include a `sessionToken` which you can use with the session APIs: <https://github.com/okta/okta-sdk-nodejs#sessions.>

+## Routing strategy

+Handling and defining of redirect URI depends on what rout strategy you use in your project.

+### Path-based routing strategy

+In case of using path-base `/` routing strategy it is possible to define redirect URI with a dedicated callback route.

+#### The flow for okta-auth-js with path-based router:
+1. Right before redirect, save the route you are on (we recommend sessionStorage)
+2. Do the redirect to okta
+3. Redirect back to a dedicated route
+4. Call parseFromUrl(), retrieve tokens, add to tokenManager
+5. Read saved route and redirect to it

+### Hash-based routing strategy

+According to the OAuth 2.0 spec the redirect URI "MUST NOT contain a fragment component": <https://tools.ietf.org/html/rfc6749#section-3.1.2>
+So in case of using hash-based `#` strategy and OAuth 2.0, the redirect URI can be defined only like a base url, without any specific rout.
+That's mean that hash-based router will receive the redirect callback on the main / default route.
+So we recommend to define some logic that will parse redirect url at the very beginning of your app.

+#### The flow for okta-auth-js with hash-based router:
+  1. Create / configure your auth-js instance
+  2. Before making **any other calls with auth-js** at the VERY BEGINNING of the app call *token.isLoginRedirect* - if this returns true, call *parseFromUrl* and save tokens in storage manager.
+      **It’s important that no other app logic runs until the async parseFromUrl / token manager logic is complete**
+  3. After continue normal app logic

 ## Building the SDK